-Before you plan to visit Mongolia it is ideal to know a little about it tourism.
+Before you plan to visit Mongolia it is ideal to know a little about its tourism.
 So we have compiled some facts and figures related to tourism in Mongolia.

 A Little About the Land of Mongolia:

 The country`s name Mongolia is from Latin origin which means the "Land of the Mongols".
-The term Mongol has no specific meaning but most of the Mongolians believe it was given over the name of mountain range present their.
+The term Mongol has no specific meaning but most of the Mongolians believe it was given over the name of the mountain range present their.

 The country is located in East Asia connecting China in the south and Russia in the north.
 Kazakhstan is only 37 kilometers away but doesn’t share a border with it.
 It is a landlocked country which means it's not connected to any ocean.

 The land area is 1,564,116 square kilometers which makes it the 18th largest state and second-largest landlocked country in the world.
 Most of the land area is covered by grassy steppe and very small parts of the land area used for agriculture purposes.

-From north to the west there are mountain ranges and south is covered with Gobi Desert.
+From north to the west there are mountain ranges and the south is covered with the Gobi Desert.

 As compared to land size the country is not much populated; the Mongols population is only around three million.
 Almost 45% of the population lives in Ulaanbaatar which is the capital and largest city of it.